AryanThodupunuri/food-ordering-system/README.md

 ## Architecture

-Built around Hexagonal Architecture (Ports and Adapters) with Domain-Driven Design (DDD).
-Each service has clear boundaries:
+This project uses a Hexagonal Architecture (Ports and Adapters) with Domain-Driven Design.
+Each service has clear boundaries and is structured like this:

-- **Domain Layer**: Business logic and domain entities.
+- **Domain Layer**: All the core business logic and domain entities
-- **Application Layer**: Use cases and service orchestration
+- **Application Layer**: Use cases and services
 - **Infrastructure Layer**: Databases, Kafka, and cloud interactions
 - **Outbox Pattern Implementation**: Ensures reliable communication between microservices by showing messages in an outbox table in the database and then publishing them to the message broker.